saadabdullah-15/sql-data-warehouse-analytics/docs/naming_conventions.md

   - `silver.load_silver`
 - Procedures are action-focused, combining the schema with a descriptive verb.
 - Parameters use PascalCase for readability (`@DataRoot`, `@FieldTerminator`, etc.).
+- QA and utility procedures should follow the same verb-first pattern (e.g., future `silver.run_quality_checks`) to remain discoverable.

 ---